ppliuboy/SelFlow/README.md

 Authors: [Pengpeng liu](https://ppliuboy.github.io/), [Michael R. Lyu](http://www.cse.cuhk.edu.hk/lyu/), [Irwin King](https://www.cse.cuhk.edu.hk/irwin.king/), [Jia Xu](http://pages.cs.wisc.edu/~jiaxu/index.html)

 - Testing code and part of pre-trained models are available.
-- Training code will come soon.
-If you need the training code before we release, please refer our previous version [DDFlow](https://github.com/ppliuboy/DDFlow) to implement.
-DDFlow employs a simple but effective strategy to cope with occluded pixels.
+- Training code: please refer to [DDFlow](https://github.com/ppliuboy/DDFlow) to implement.
+With the current testing code and DDFlow code, the only thing you need to do is write a superpixel generation script.
+We use [skimage.segmentation.slic](https://scikit-image.org/docs/dev/api/skimage.segmentation.html#skimage.segmentation.slic) to generate superpixels.
+- Raw Sintel data used in the paper: download images from the [link](https://media.xiph.org/sintel/sintel-2k-png/), and find the training clips in [clip split](./img_list/sintel_raw_clip_split.txt)

 ![](./images/dance.gif)

-Our SelFlow is the 1st place winner on [Sintel Optical Flow Benchmark](http://sintel.is.tue.mpg.de/results) since November 2018.
+Our SelFlow is the 1st place winner on [Sintel Optical Flow Benchmark](http://sintel.is.tue.mpg.de/results) from November 2018 to November 2019.
 ![](./images/sintel_benchmark.png)

 ## Requirements